IBM/community-automation/ansible/provision-ocp-vmware-ceph-play/readme.md

 ## Prereqs

+- The prereq installer script has been run from `community-automation/scripts/common/install-prereqs.sh`.
+This will install all the prereq's need to use this play.
+- DHCP server is setup on the vmware network within the vCenter.
-- An instance of RHACM or Hive
+- An instance of RHACM or Hive is installed in the VMware network on the vCenter.
-- know your cloud credentials
+- Know your hive and vsphere vCenter credentials.
-- If you want to use with VMWare, the RHACM or Hive OCP instance must live inside your vCenter in order to install into your vCenter.
-The Redhat OCP IPI installer does not work if RHACM/hive is outside the vCenter.
-However the hive instance in your vCenter can install to public clouds (AWS, google, azure)

 ## Supporting roles